 What are the potential consequences of model theft?

-Model theft can lead to economic detriment, loss of competitive advantage, and unauthorised access to confidential information, all of which have serious repercussions.
+Model theft can lead to economic detriment, loss of competitive advantage, and unauthorized access to confidential information, all of which have serious repercussions.

-How can organisations reduce the risks associated with overreliance on LLMs?
+How can organizations reduce the risks associated with overreliance on LLMs?